nohr/geese-site/README.md

 # geeseband.com
- Homepage of the band, Geese coded in native javascript.
+ Homepage of the band, Geese.
+---
+ New website for album release!